endymion1818/deliciousreverie-2023/src/pages/posts/a-journey-with-dylan.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "A Journey with Dylan - Delicious Reverie"
+title: "A Journey with Dylan"
 description: "I've been in & out of love with Bob Dylan for many years.
 I started listening in my early 20's, bought a compilation album, but I have to say that I just didn't get it.
-Now, 16 years later, I'm listening to every album he's produced so far.
+Now, 16 years later, I'm listening to every album he's produced so far."
-"
-categories:
+tags: music
 datePublished: 2016-12-02
 ---
 I've been in & out of love with Bob Dylan for many years.
 I started listening in my early 20's, bought a compilation album, but I have to say that I just didn't get it.
 Now, 16 years later, I'm listening to every album he's produced so far.